 A guide to some commonly used terms and acronyms.

 Some terms explained

-Disabled Students' Allowance (DSA) - Extra financial help for UK students studying a higher education course who have a disability, ongoing health condition, mental health condition or Specific Learning Difficulty like dyslexia.
+Disabled Students' Allowance (DSA) - Extra financial help provided by each of the governments of the four home nations, for UK students s who have a disability, ongoing health condition, mental health condition or Specific Learning Difference like dyslexia.

 Schedule of Adjustments - A Schedule of Adjustments is compiled by the Student Disability Service following discussions with you, and in some cases your Personal Tutor or Postgraduate Supervisor.
 It presents the reasonable adjustments to be implemented so that you are able to participate fully in your studies.

 Needs Assessment - A Needs Assessment is a report that explains what your difficulties with studying and learning are and makes appropriate recommendations for funding and other support in order to ensure you can access all areas of your course.

 Reasonable Adjustments - Changes which are made to the study environment which allow you t to compete on an equal footing with yourr peers, e.g. provision of materials in a particular format, extra time in exams, use of assistive technology in exams etc.